satwikkansal/wtfpython/README.md

 * As for the fifth snippet, most methods that modify the items of sequence/mapping objects like `list.append`, `dict.update`, `list.sort`, etc. modify the objects in-place and return `None`.
 The rationale behind this is to improve performance by avoiding making a copy of the object if the operation can be done in-place (Referred from [here](http://docs.python.org/2/faq/design.html#why-doesn-t-list-sort-return-the-sorted-list)).

-* Last one should be fairly obvious, passing mutable object (like  `list` ) results in call by reference, whereas an immutable object (like `int`)  results in call by value.
+* Last one should be fairly obvious, passing mutable object (like  `list` ) results in a call by reference, whereas an immutable object (like `int`)  results in a call by value.

-* Being aware of these knitpicks can save you hours of degugging effort in long run.
+* Being aware of these nitpicks can save you hours of debugging effort in the long run.

 ---